seddonym/grimp/docs/usage.rst

    All the modules in the top level package.

-    :return: A set of module names.
+    :return: Set of module names.
     :rtype: A set of strings.

 .. py:function:: ImportGraph.find_children(module)